top of page

 • Hold for 4 seconds

-As you breathe, you may find it helpful to say quietly to yourself:
+Repeat this cycle slowly.
+As you breathe, you may find it helpful to say quietly to yourself: “I am safe in this moment.”

 A Gentle Reminder

-Each time you ground yourself, you are strengthening your ability to feel safe, present, and in control again.
+Your responses to trauma are not flaws.
+They are adaptations that helped you survive.
+Healing from narcissistic abuse takes time, patience, and self-compassion.
+Each time you ground yourself, you strengthen your ability to feel safe, present, and in control again.

 You are not broken.
 You are healing.